You are viewing an archived event from a previous year.

 Post-Humanum: a raucous theatrical funhouse

-This event is free and will be accepting optional pay-what-you-may donations for admission.
+Free, and accepts optional pay-what-you-may donations for admission.

-Russian, Farsi, English, French
+Offered in Russian, Farsi, English, and French.

-This event offers closed captioning or subtitles.
+Offers closed captioning or subtitles.

 Our modern life has been converted into a code - our consumer lives catalogued and cross-referenced into transferable and marketable data for sale...
 Have we humans become only an accumulation of information...data...to be uploaded and sold to the highest bidder?
 Do our physical experiences and emotions count only in the production of more data?